fsprojects/Paket/docs/content/convert-from-nuget-tutorial.md

 If you want to use the command then:

   * Please start by making a **back-up of your repository**
-  * Download Paket and it's BootStrapper as described in the ["Getting started" tutorial](getting-started.html#Downloading-Paket-and-it-s-BootStrapper)
+  * Download Paket and it's bootstrapper as described in the ["Getting started" tutorial](getting-started.html#Downloading-Paket-and-it-s-BootStrapper)
   * Run the `convert-from-nuget` command: